WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 Imports a list of users provided in a CSV file to Portal for ArcGIS, assigning to roles and setting default password.
 Can be built-in or enteprise users.

+#### Download Feature Layer
+Downloads a feature layer from an ArcGIS Online site and optionally updates an existing dataset.
+Two update options:

+* Existing Mode - Will delete and append records, so field names need to be the same.

+* New Mode - Copies data over (including archive datasets if needed).
+Requires no locks on geodatabase datasets being overwritten.

 ## Features